Back

 The first line of treatment for endometriosis is often hormonal medications.
 Your doctor may also recommend medications and treatments to manage pain.

-Minimally invasive surgery for endometriosis is available from the skilled surgeons at Orlando Health Winnie Palmer.
+Minimally invasive surgery for endometriosis is available from the skilled surgeons at Orlando Health Women's Institute.
 Laparoscopic surgery involves small incisions in the abdominal wall, allowing the surgeon to remove the endometriosis.
 For severe cases, more extensive surgery called laparotomy may be required.

 If surgery is required, we are here to care for you throughout your surgical experience — from preoperative testing through your recovery process.